-The total costs associated with the administration of the Privacy Act amounted to \$120,416 for the 2021-2022 fiscal year.
-This mainly consists of a portion of the salary and employer costs for the NM ATIP, a full time employee of the Staff of the NPF, Canadian Forces.
+The total costs associated with the administration of the Privacy Act amounted to \$190,878 for the 2022-2023 fiscal year.
+This mainly consists of a portion of the salary and employer costs for the NM ATIP, a full time employee of the Staff of the NPF, Canadian Forces, and costs related to the privacy consultant engaged under contract.
 The other portion is included in the Access to Information Act report.